h4tr3d/laser-tank/README.md

 - Blink on tank moving
 - Not clean code
+- KolibriOS build with MSVC temporary broken (smallibc content moved to platform/kolibrios/msvc, merge request with fixed MSVC project is welcomed).

 In any case game ported for fun and merge requests welcomed ;-)

+# TODO

+- Add KolibriOS-GCC target (built KolibriOS executable with gcc and possible with mingw)